aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 PatchComplianceReport : Get list of compliant and non-complant patch inventory along with instance, account, region, platform details.

 Steps:
-1. Navigate to Athena Console in the payer account
+1. Navigate to Athena Console in the central account
 2. Select Saved queries and search for “PatchComplianceReport”
 3. Select the Database “managed_instances_database”.
 4. Click on Run